Melody

 Notable People Named Melody

-Melody Barnes - Melody C. Barnes is an American lawyer and political advisor who served as the director of the Domestic Policy Council under President Barack Obama and currently teaches law at the University of Virginia.
+Melody Barnes - Melody C. Barnes is an American lawyer and policy advisor who led the White House Domestic Policy Council under President Barack Obama and later joined the University of Virginia, where she teaches law and co-directs the Democracy Initiative.

-Melody Thomas Scott is an American actress famous for her role as Nikki Newman on The Young and the Restless.
+Melody Thomas Scott is an American actress who began as a child in Marnie and has played Nikki Newman on The Young and the Restless since 1979.

-Melody Beattie is an American author known for her self-help books on codependency.
+Melody Beattie was an American author known for self-help books on codependency.

 Miriam Johnson